 - Procedures for Participation of Students with Disabilities in Virginia's Accountability System (PDF) – Guidelines for providing accommodations and documentation.

-- Responsive Instruction: Refining Our Work of Teaching All Children (PDF) – This Virginia Response to Intervention (RtI) guidance document and its supplement monographs are designed to assist school divisions in understanding what RtI is, its origins in educational practice and research, its usefulness and value and several ways it can be implemented.
+- Responsive Instruction: Refining Our Work of Teaching All Children (PDF) – This Virginia Response to Intervention (RTI) guidance document and its supplement monographs are designed to assist school divisions in understanding what RTI is, its origins in educational practice and research, its usefulness and value and several ways it can be implemented.

 - Regulations Governing Special Education Programs for Children with Disabilities in Virginia (PDF)

-- National Association for the Education of African American Children with Learning Disabilities – information and resources provided by an established network of individuals and organizations experienced in minority research and special education.
+- National Association for the Education of African American Children with Learning Disabilities (AACLD) – information and resources provided by an established network of individuals and organizations experienced in minority research and special education.

 - National Center for Learning Disabilities – an effective, easy-to-use resource for people seeking authoritative information on learning disabilities.
+This website includes information on types of LD, for parents, at school, adults with LD and addiontal resources.

 - National Research Center on Learning Disabilities (NRCLD) – addresses the complex issues surrounding proper identification of students with learning disabilities.